dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`point`: The CGPoint that you want to convert.
+`point`: The Point that you want to convert.

 **Return Value**

-A CGPoint (coordinate measured in PT) converted from the video CGPoint measured in PT.
+A Point (coordinate measured in px) converted from the video Point measured in px.

 ### setImageCaptureDistanceMode